Indonesia's PLN in talks with investors over early retirement of coal plants

 JAKARTA, Oct 18 (Reuters) - Indonesia's state utility Perusahaan Listrik Negara (PLN) is in negotiations with U.S. and European investors to help finance an acceleration scheme for its coal power plant retirement, its chief executive said on Tuesday.

-PLN is targeting reaching net zero carbon emission by 2060 and planning the early retirement of coal plants worth a collective capacity of 10 gigawatts overall.
+PLN is targeting reaching net zero carbon emission by 2060 and planning the early retirement of coal plants with a collective capacity of 10 gigawatts.

-"We are in the process of negotiating with global communities, American counterparts, European counterparts, global investment (firms), about an energy transition mechanism," Darmawan Prasodjo told a G20 side event in Indonesia's Bali, which was streamed online.
+"We are in the process of negotiating with global communities, American counterparts, European counterparts, global investment (firms), about an energy transition mechanism (ETM)," Darmawan Prasodjo told a G20 side event in Indonesia's Bali, which was streamed online.

 He said 6.7 gigawatt of coal power capacity is earmarked for retirement earlier under the programme.